The hard sales lessons we learned as we built one of India’s fastest-growing startups.

 These offers can be in the way of discounted pricing, add-on packages, additional customer service benefits or extended warranties.
 These methods can also be used in email campaigns, to push warm leads into making a purchase, along with re-engagement for lost leads.

-The ultimate tool for re-engaging lost or dead leads, is by a simple mail survey that identifies which of the above problems your customer has run into.
+The ultimate tool for re-engaging lost or dead leads is a simple mail survey that identifies which of the above problems your customer has run into.

 If you’re a company that has under 100 leads, you can maintain a working CRM manually on an Excel sheet too.